-• On March 29, 2021, sixteen Continuums of Care were notified of their allocations and received program design guidance and budget templates.
+On March 29, 2021, sixteen Continuums of Care were notified of their allocations and received program design guidance and budget templates.
 Grant agreements were due back no later than May 3.
 Allocations will be funded once agreements are fully executed, and budgets are approved.
-As of May 14, 2021, ten grant agreements have been returned by the grantees, and are currently being processed.
+As of May 28, 2021, all but Baltimore City and Frederick County's agreements have been returned by the grantees and are currently being processed.